jcarlos-prieto/niliBOX/resources/API.md

 </table>

 ### DSP subsystem
 The *DSP* subsystem provides functions to handle real-time data, specially audio.
 The real-time data is managed as *Binary* types.
-As explain above, a *Binary* type is a reference to a byte stream which resides in the C++ core application environment.
+As explained above, a *Binary* type is a reference to a byte stream which resides in the C++ core application environment.<br>
 All the *Binary* values handle by the *DSP* subsystem are assumed to be series of 32-bit floating point values.
 In some cases, the series are complex, with a real and an imaginary component interlaced in the series of values.
 In this case, we will call this type *Binary Complex*.

 <table><tr></tr>
 <tr><td><b>ENUM: FFTWindow</b></td></tr>